Corticore/open-docs/Parameters.md

 ### IsHapticConstrained

-Denotes whether input triggers (balls in front of the player) can only be hit with a certain hand (if checked, randomly chosen hand controller vibrates in the beginning of the loop).
+Defines whether input triggers (balls in front of the player) can only be hit with a certain hand (if checked, randomly chosen hand controller vibrates in the beginning of the loop).

 | Description   | Value         |
 | ------------- | ------------- |